Why pre-integrated NFVI makes a difference

 But doesn’t pre-integration imply a lock-in effect?
 No; lock-in comes typically with closed interfaces or contractual restrictions.
 What our pre-integration offers is a recommended system configuration that is thoroughly verified for telco workloads.

-See what our NFV infrastructure experts say.
+See what our NFV infrastructure experts say in the videos about NFVI.